CANTON State Attorney General Eric T. Schneiderman on Thursday announced charges against three St. Lawrence County residents in two separate cases.

 Ms. Davis was charged with falsifying business records, endangering the welfare of an incompetent or physically disabled person and willful violation of health laws, according to a statement released by Mr. Schneiderman.
 She faces up to four years in prison if convicted.

-Davis was arraigned on Wednesday by Canton Town Justice Christopher J. Curley.
+Ms. Davis was arraigned Wednesday by Canton Town Justice Christopher J. Curley.
 She pleaded not guilty and was released on her own recognizance pending further proceedings.

 In December 2011, Ms. Kerr was hired by the Cerebral Palsy Association of the North Country, a Medicaid provider, as a respite worker for Ms. Trombleys son, Mr. Schneiderman said.

-Shortly after starting the respite care, the accused pair allegedly entered into an agreement whereby Ms. Kerr would file time sheets with CPNC for hours she did not work, and Ms. Trombley would falsely verify those time sheets, the release said.
+Shortly after starting the respite care, the accused pair allegedly entered into an agreement whereby Ms. Kerr would file time sheets with Cerebral Palsy for hours she did not work, and Ms. Trombley would falsely verify those time sheets, the release said.

-They each entered not-guilty pleas and were released on their own recognizance pending further proceedings.
+They each entered not-guilty pleas and were released on their own recognizance pending further court proceedings.